bhavnicksm/autotiktokenizer/README.md

 - [x] Deepseek Family: Deepseek-v2.5 etc
 - [x] Gemma2 Family: Gemma2-2b-It, Gemma2-9b-it etc
 - [x] Mistral Family: Mistral-7B-Instruct-v0.3 etc
+- [x] Aya Family: Aya-23B, Aya Expanse etc
-- [ ] BERT Family: BERT, RoBERTa, MiniLM, TinyBERT, DeBERTa etc.
+- [x] BERT Family: BERT, RoBERTa, MiniLM, TinyBERT, DeBERTa etc.

 **NOTE:** Some models use the _unigram_ tokenizers, which are not supported with TikToken and hence, 🧰 AutoTikTokenizer cannot convert the tokenizers for such models.
 Some models that use _unigram_ tokenizers include T5, ALBERT, Marian and XLNet.